ICTQual ISO 14064 – Greenhouse Gas Accounting and Verification

 • Explain how compliance with regulatory requirements can help businesses mitigate risks and capitalize on opportunities in a carbon-constrained world.

-By the end of this course, participants will be able to implement effective GHG accounting and verification practices, ensuring their organization can contribute meaningfully to sustainability goals and meet both voluntary and mandatory reporting requirements.
+By the end of this course, learners will be able to implement effective GHG accounting and verification practices, ensuring their organization can contribute meaningfully to sustainability goals and meet both voluntary and mandatory reporting requirements.
 They will gain a clear understanding of the ISO 14064 framework and its practical application in managing and reducing GHG emissions.

 The ICTQual ISO 14064 Greenhouse Gas Accounting and Verification course opens strong career pathways in environmental management, carbon accounting, and sustainability reporting.
 It equips learners with internationally recognised skills in greenhouse gas measurement, reporting, and verification, which are increasingly required across industries focused on climate responsibility and environmental compliance.